dynamsoft-docs/capture-vision-docs/architecture/image-processing/intermediate-result.md

   * TransformedGrayscaleImageUnit
   * RecognizedTextLinesUnit

-For more details about the image processing algorithm sections and stages, please refer to the [complete process of algorithm](image-process/index.md).
+For more details about the image-processing algorithm sections and stages, please refer to the [complete process of algorithm](image-process/index.md).

 ## Inherit

 An algorithm task can inherit the intermediate result of another task when:

 * They have the same TargetROIDef.
-* The initial part of their image processing parameters is the same.
+* The initial part of their image-processing parameters is the same.

 ## Receive